kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_73.md

 ## NOA

+### Overview

+The behaviors of a veterinary organization in the context of green cities or green building neighborhoods (GBNs) are driven by their needs, opportunities, and capabilities.
+Their automatic needs for accessibility to green spaces, a healthy living environment, access to sustainable resources, and efficient waste management contribute to their behavior of seeking out locations and partnerships that provide these elements.
+Their reflective needs for collaboration and networking, public awareness and education, integration in GBN planning, and research and innovation drive their behaviors of actively seeking opportunities to engage with other stakeholders, raise awareness about responsible pet ownership, advocate for animal welfare in green living, and contribute to research and innovation.
+Their physical capabilities include expertise in animal care and access to resources, which enable them to provide comprehensive veterinary services in green cities.
+Their psychological abilities of adaptability, environmental awareness, and lifelong learning shape their behaviors of incorporating sustainable practices, advocating for environmentally friendly pet care, and staying updated with advancements in veterinary medicine and green technologies.
+Overall, their behaviors are driven by their needs for a conducive environment, collaborative opportunities, and fulfilling their role as providers of animal care in sustainable neighborhoods.

 ### Needs

-nAs a veterinarian organization in the context of green cities or green building neighborhoods (GBNs), the needs or motivations can be both automatic or reflective.
+As a veterinarian organization in the context of green cities or green building neighborhoods (GBNs), the needs or motivations can be both automatic or reflective.
 Here are some possible needs in this context:

 Automatic Needs:
 1. Accessibility to green spaces: The organization may require easy access to green spaces and parks where they can organize outdoor activities for animals or conduct educational programs.